 Random number generators (RNGs) are the heart of a secure and fair online casino.
 Without a reliable, truly random generator, you have no way to know whether a game at a casino is fair.
 As online casinos use virtual decks of cards and slot reels, the RNG is the primary tool ensuring that the deal of the card or the spin of the slot is truly based on chance and not subject to outside interference.
 Reliable casinos who take security seriously will provide information about their RNG and employ independent companies to test and verify their RNG - verification that should be readily available at the casino's website.

 Online Casinos: When Security is Compromised

-While the overwhelming majority of online casinos are backed by honest companies, the history of Internet-based casinos is nonetheless scarred by several scandals involving lax or absent casino security.
+While the overwhelming majority of internet casinos are backed by honest companies, the history of Internet-based casinos is nonetheless scarred by several scandals involving lax or absent casino security.
 Whether you're talking about unencrypted systems that have exposed user's private information, games that have been unfairly rigged in the favor of the house or casinos that have simply absconded with player funds, the importance of carefully choosing an secure online casino based on their track record has been impressed upon players an unfortunate amount of times.
 We've covered this subject in more depth in our guide to rigged casinos.

 Safeguarding Your Online Casino Bankroll

 That history makes it all the more important that you take the time and energy required to properly choose a reputable online casino.
 After all, it's your money on the line - and it's not just about the money that you deposit.
 All of us play casino games for fun, but all of us also know there's a chance - however slight - that we might stumble into a jackpot.
 When you play online casino games, you're often playing for multiple progressive jackpots worth significant money, and having the misfortune to finally hit one at a casino that has no intention (or means) of paying you would be devastating.
 So ensuring good online casino security is a smart way to safeguard your winnings.